tbrodel/osx_open/README.md

-#osx\_open
+#[osx\_open]

-An Max/MSP external to open files with their default application on OS X
+A Max/MSP external to open files with their default application on OS X

 Built against max-sdk-7.1.0 on OS X 10.11.
 No idea about backwards compat.